AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-table-format.md

 # Table format

 A table is a convenient structure for analytics and display.
-The REST APIs for retrieving multiple events from the data store supports returning results in a table.
+The REST APIs for retrieving multiple data points from the data store support returning results in a table.
 The form variable can be set to specify a table or a table with headers.

 Table format can be applied to any read that returns multiple values and summaries.